 Doug: What did you edit out of this book?

 Chadwick: The excised piece that got closest to publication in Tombstone Blues, while still being cut from the book was a short interlude in Hel (the realm) with Hel (the goddess) and some of her undead valkyrie servants.
 I really enjoyed the scene on its own, but within the book, it proved to be a bit extraneous and slowed the pacing.
 In the original draft of Tombstone Blues, a minor character played a much larger role, but in revisions for Thunder Road, I’d punched up Ted and Tilda’s relationship, so Tilda subsumed a lot of that character’s page time.
 Not a lot ended up cut, but it required alterations to roughly half the book.

 In Too Far Gone, there were even more drastic changes from original vision and draft to the final book.
 I lost the prologue in Iceland (it’s the only book in the series without a prologue) and cut a bunch of scenes featuring other characters’ POV during the climactic final battle.
 As with the interlude I cut from Tombstone Blues, loved all the scenes individually, but they stole momentum from the story’s ending.
 The biggest cut though, was jettisoning how I thought the book would end.
 As I was drafting it, I sensed it wasn’t working, but stubbornly hung on.
 I had to pitch almost 20,000 words, but the book and the series was better for it.
 Those cut scenes will hopefully become their own novella someday.

 Doug: If you couldn’t write, what form of creativity would you pursue?

-Thanks, Tone!
-Check out Picking Up the Ghost by picking up (see what I did there?) the *Exclusive* Dark Fantasy & SF Bundle from StoryBundle.com before it disappears on September 9.
+You can pick up Tombstone Blues and Too Far Gone, along with nine other excellent titles, by getting the *Exclusive* Dark Fantasy & SF Bundle from StoryBundle.com before it disappears on September 9.